meshcloud/unipipe-cli/RELEASING.md

 4. Commit changes.
 Use the convention UniPipe CLI vX.X.X” in your commit message.
    There shouldn’t be any other code changes.

-5. Tag the commit with the version number `git tag v.X.X.X`
+5. Tag the commit with the version number `git tag vX.X.X`

 6. Push the release tag `git push origin --tags`